 Yes.
 In all cases, we can organise extra accommodation for the start and end of the tour.
 Just let us know and we’ll get a quote for you.
 We also have trip extensions in many of the destinations we travel to, meaning you can take a short break after the main event.
 One small exception – visa regulations prevent us from booking additional accommodation in Bhutan.

 We mostly use private vehicles, and sometimes local transport where it adds to the experience (ie. Shinkansen).
-The trip notes can give you more information.
 In certain areas, whether it’s the old quarter of a city or a remote rural valley, the best way to explore is on foot, so we try to incorporate some walking.
-We might also use boats, ships, camels, bicycles which can all add to the authentic nature of our trips.
+We might also use boats, ships, camels, bicycles which all add to the immersive nature of our trips.
+Read the itinerary carefully for details on what kind of transport is used on your trip.

 Our itineraries indicate travelling time and mode of transport.
 Although there are some days where we travel relatively long distances, our trips are organised to make travelling as convenient and efficient as possible.
 We occasionally take domestic flights.
 Travelling by land between different parts of a country or region is sometimes a highlight of a trip, with interesting communities and spectacular landscapes encountered en route.